Maternity leave for students

 Maternity protection period

-The legal maternity protection period includes 6 weeks before the estimated due date and 8 weeks after birth.
-The period is extended to 12 weeks after birth for premature births, multiple births (twins, etc.), or if the child is diagnosed with a disability before the 8-week period after the birth has ended.
-During this period, you do not participate in any mandatory events and will not be admitted to examinations.
+The statutory maternity protection period comprises 6 weeks before the expected date of birth and 8 weeks after the birth.
+The period is extended to 12 weeks after delivery in the event of premature birth, multiple births, or the discovery of a disability before the end of 8 weeks after delivery.
+During this period, you will not take part in compulsory courses and will not be admitted to examinations.

-• You will be de-registered from the exams.
-Just as in the case of withdrawals, you will be automatically registered for the next possible examination date.
+• Your registration will be cancelled.
+As in the case of withdrawal, compulsory registration is made for the next possible examination date.

-It is possible to waive the protection period both before and after birth, but this requires an explicit declaration.
-This declaration may be revoked at any time during the duration of the protection period.
-Form “Declaration of a waiver of the maternity protection period”
+A waiver of the protection period is possible both before and after childbirth, but requires an explicit declaration.
+This declaration can be revoked at any time during the protection period.
+Form "Declaration of waiver of the maternity protection period"

-It is also possible to continue studies despite taking the protection period if the student explicitly declares she wants to do so.
-Registering for an examination is viewed as such an explicit declaration.
-This declaration can also be revoked at any time.
+It is also possible to continue studying despite taking advantage of the protection period if this is expressly requested.
+Registering for an examination is regarded as such an explicit declaration.
+However, this declaration can also be revoked at any time.

-As previously, you can also take a leave of absence during your pregnancy to interrupt your studies.
-More information on leaves of absence and request forms
+As before, you can also take a leave of absence during your pregnancy and interrupt your studies.
+Further information on leave of absence and application form

 Nursing